Flows sea landscape in a jar

 You could frame the illustration in a slightly larger frame size and use a passe-partout, or stick it onto off-white paper.
 The frame I used for the photo is this one from IKEA (30 x 40 cm).
 I also love to shop at second hand stores and buy frames there, which gives me the possibility to work with different background papers and frame sizes.
 But a standard 30 x 40 cm frame works perfect as well.

 The more expensive option is to ask a framer to create a custom made fitted frame.
 The Dutch website ‘De lijstenfabriek’ also offers frames in many different sizes.
 Sometimes a custom made frame by a local framer is just as expensive, depending on the material.
-When I go the framer I often choose for a metal (and therefore thinner) frame with a layer of wood veneer, but also love the natural oak wood frames.
+When I go the framer I often choose for a metal (and therefore thinner) frame with a layer of wood veneer, but also love the natural wood frames.

 Another option is to choose a frame with a glass front and backside, which is available in different sizes.
 There are many different brands who make glass frames, I bought the oakwood version from this website.
-It’s also nice to add a little flower or sprig to the glass frame.

 I hope this information gives you some inspiration when looking for frames and maybe you can find more framing inspiration on my Instagram page.